sirixdb/sirixdb.github.io/xquery-api.md

 }
 ```

-In that case the second parameter, which otherwise denotes the resource-name is not used.
+In that case the second parameter, which otherwise denotes the resource name is not used.
 Furthermore in both cases the database is implicitly created.
-However a fourth boolean parameter (`true()` if a new database should be created or `false()` if the resource should simply be added to an existing database) can be used to simply add resources like this:
+However, a fourth boolean parameter can be used to add resources.
+It is `true()` if a new database should be created or `false()` if the resource should be added to an existing database:

 ```java
 try (final var store = BasicJsonDBStore.newBuilder().build();